- 2016 Albero Jumilia, Spain Monastrell ($6.99 @Trader Joe’s, California)

 - 2017 Albero, Spain Tempranillo ($5.99 @Trader Joe’s, California)

 I am not sure what caught my eye first, the rather hideous labels, or the price.
-Or maybe it was the fact that these Spanish reds were labeled as vegan, organic and GMO free.
+Or maybe it was the fact that these Spanish red wines were labeled as vegan, organic and GMO free.

 Let’s just say that a lot of things caught my eye…